Read this biography on your mobile device

 October 2011 Scott finished filming "Home Run", directed by David Boyd (Friday Night Lights, Get Low, The Walking Dead).
 In "Home Run" he plays the male lead Cory Brand, a pro baseball player with an alcohol problem who's forced to return to his hometown to face the pain he tried to ignore, the girl he wanted to forget, and the son he never knew.
 "Home Run" ran for weeks in US theaters nationwide after its release on April 19th, 2013.

 March 2012, Scott Elrod played the role of "Brett Turner" in an episode of the successful CBS series "NCIS: Los Angeles".
 The episode "Neighborhood Watch" premiered May 8th 2012 in the US.

-In November 2012 Scott took on the role of Navy Seal Peter Musselman in a movie adaption of Marcus Lutrell's best-selling book "Lone Survivor: The Eyewitness Account of Operation Redwing and the Lost Heroes of SEAL Team 10".
+In November 2012 Scott took on the role of a Navy Seal in the movie adaption of Marcus Lutrell's best-selling book "Lone Survivor: The Eyewitness Account of Operation Redwing and the Lost Heroes of SEAL Team 10".
 "Lone Survivor" stars two-time Academy Award nominee Mark Wahlberg, Taylor Kitsch, Emile Hirsch and SAG Award winner Ben Foster.
 Peter Berg (Friday Night Lights, The Kingdom, Hancock) is directing.
 "Lone Survivor" has exceeded expectations at the Box Office after its wide release on January 10, 2014.

 Scott has professional car and motorcycle experience.
 His recreational interests include flying, snowboarding, racing cars, motorcycles, scuba diving and much more.
 He keeps in shape with kickboxing, lifting weights and running.
 In his spare time, Scott likes to hang out with his friends and his yellow lab.